3devo/PCB-workflows/README.md

    the board, and should be bumped whenever any signficant component is changed (e.g. bump for IC and transistor changes, no need to bump for passive component changes as long as the value remains the same).

+   If you do not need the `COMPONENTS_DATE` variable in your schematic versioning, this part can be omitted from the tag.

 When creating a tag in this format, the github workflow will automatically create a release and attach schematics and other